 "One more tidbit is the domain structure.
 The Wanderling has undertaken to create his project in free website places, assembling a myriad of apparently different sites, but all interwoven.
 As the free website places fold and merge and change their rules, he shifts accordingly, thus a migration happens on this level as well."

 By scrolling down the page a bit you will come to a book cover graphic titled Collected Poems of Allen Ginsberg By clicking the cover graphic a free online PDF version, with no sign-up, complete and unabridged, access to Ginsberg's poems from 1947 to 1997 comes up.
 By using the side bar on the left and scrolling down to page 410 you will come to the actual or very start of "Wichita Vortex Sutra."
 If you scroll through to page 420 you will come to the exact part of his poem that is presented above, starting with the line, "I'm an old man now, and a lonesome man in Kansas."
-Just below the Ginsberg book cover graphic is a link that, if you access it, will take you to one of the best if not the best pages on Bob Kaufman that can be found anywhere on the internet.
+Just above the Ginsberg book cover graphic is a link that, if you access it, will take you to one of the best if not the best pages on Bob Kaufman that can be found anywhere on the internet.